Privacy policy

 • Legal obligation – we have to collect or use your information so we can comply with the law.
 All of your data protection rights may apply, except the right to erasure, the right to object and the right to data portability.
 We have a legal obligation to keep your data for 8 years to meet insurance requirements (see the section on data retention for details).

 • Legitimate interest – we’re collecting or using the information because it benefits the person, our organisation or someone else, without causing an undue risk of harm to anyone.
+To store a Stripe payment token to enable clients to purchase from our website

 When medical professionals contact us via email we use legitimate interest to retain their email.